webplatform/docs/css/properties/background-clip/index.md

 |Applies to=All elements
 |Inherited=No
 |Media=visual
+|Computed value=as specified
 |Animatable=No
+|CSS object model property=backgroundClip
+|CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=border-box
 |Description=Default.
-The background is painted within (clipped to) the border box.
+The background extends underneath the element’s borders, which can be seen with semi-transparent or dotted or dashed border-styles.
 }}{{CSS Property Value
 |Data Type=padding-box
-|Description=The background is painted within (clipped to) the padding box.
+|Description=The background is clipped to the padding-box, i.e. it cannot be seen under the element’s borders.
 }}{{CSS Property Value
 |Data Type=content-box
-|Description=The background is painted within (clipped to) the content box.
+|Description=The background is clipped the element’s content box, so the paddings and borders have no background.
+This is mainly useful with multiple backgrounds with different background-clip values.
 }}
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The yellow colored background will not extend underneath the border.
+|Description=The background will not extend underneath the semi-transparent black border, so the element’s borders will allow whatever is underneath the element to show through.
 |Code=div
 {
    border: 5px solid rgba(0,0,0,.5);